 Joanne is passionate about social justice, human rights and the empowerment of women.
 She firmly believes in a moral imperative to make the world a better place while we are here.

 Tyra Banks is a Senior Occupational Therapist for the New York City Department of Education.
 She also has a private practice, Cornerstone Therapeutic Services, Inc., where she provides Early Intervention services to children with developmental delays.
 She graduated from Hunter College with a Bachelors Degree in Psychology and received her Master’s of Science Degree in Occupational Therapy from Columbia University.

 Ms. Banks is a true advocate for children through her volunteerism.
-She is a Co-Leader for her daughter’s Junior Troop and is serving as a Member-at-Large of Board of Directors and is currently a member of the Council Nominating Committee.
+She is a Co-Leader for her daughter’s Junior Troop and is serving as a Member-at-Large of Board of Directors and was previously the chair of the Council Nominating Committee.
 She is the Chairperson for the PTA Reflections Program as well as the Chairperson of the Nominating Committee for the Baldwin Middle School PTA and a member of the Baldwin High School PTSA Nominating Committee.
 As a member of the Executive Committee of the New York State Black Occupational Therapy Caucus, she organizes scholarship fundraisers and mentors students in Occupational Therapy programs.

 Ms. Banks resides in Baldwin Harbor with her husband and children.